dougle/jQuery-Ajax-Singleton/README.markdown

 With this plugin loaded in the normal way (after jquery):
 	<script src="/javascripts/jquery-ajax_singleton.js" type="text/javascript"></script>

-And with a keyup event on a text element:
+And with a keyup event on a text input element that makes an ajax request with the additional options `singleton:true` and `delay:500`:
 	$('input#filter').keyup(function(e){
 		$.ajax({url:'/projects.json',
 				data:{q:$(this).val()},